 and managing the windows automatically makes a considerable difference.)

-In fact, in my own case I generally have 4 "outputs" on different bits of paper:
+In fact, in my own case I generally have four "outputs" on different bits of

 - Comments to return to the student